 Asset Category Range of Useful Lives

 Buildings 10 to 40 Years

 Machinery and equipment.
 5 to 15 Years

 Other 3 to 10 Years

-Other Intangible Assets-Identifiable intangible assets, except for those intangible assets with indefinite lives, are recognized apart from goodwill and are amortized over their estimated useful lives.
-Identifiable intangible assets with indefinite lives are not amortized.
+Other Intangible Assets-Identifiable intangible assets are recognized apart from goodwill and are amortized over their estimated useful lives.